Why It’s Okay to Have Sex on Your First DateDating Advice

 “You’ve got to be in love.
 I’m old fashioned.”
 Allie, 24.

 While their answers were varied, research suggests that the average dater has sex after 3.53 dates.
-Obviously there is no perfect formula for determining when to have sex with a new love interest, but if you’re concerned about having sex early on in the relationship, we’d like to help assuage your concerns.
-While we’d never suggest that you should have sex on the first date, we do have a few reasons why hopping in the sack on the first date may be a reasonable option!
+Obviously, there is no perfect formula for determining when to have sex with a new love interest, but if you’re concerned about having sex early on in the relationship, we’d like to help assuage your concerns.
+While we’d never suggest that you should have first date sex, we do have a few reasons why hopping in the sack on the first date may be a good thing and a reasonable option!

 Sex has a long history of being tied to morality, but sexual morality isn’t about the degree of pleasure associated with an act or the amount of time you wait to engage in said act.
 Sexual morality refers to how you treat the person (or people) with whom you engage in sexual acts and relationships.
-If you are honest, respectful and caring toward the people with whom you engage in sex, you can take pleasure in pleasure itself.
+If you are honest, respectful, and caring toward your sexual partner, you can take pleasure in pleasure itself.
 Period.

 While sex is not the only factor related to relationship compatibility, it does play a considerable role in romantic relationships.
-For some daters, having sex early in the dating game allows them to gauge the potential for sexual compatibility.
-This doesn’t mean that you can’t continue to establish and cultivate compatibility as the relationship develops, but simply that you have a better idea of what you're working with from the onset.
+For some daters, having safe sex, of course, early in the dating game allows them to gauge the potential for sexual compatibility.
+This doesn’t mean that you can’t continue to establish and cultivate compatibility as the relationship develops, but simply that you have a better idea of what you’re working with from the onset and work towards a successful relationship.

-Safiya, a 31 year old PR representative, explains why she sees sex on the first date as an acceptable way to reduce tension:
+Safiya, a 31-year-old PR representative, explains why she sees sexual activity on the first date as an acceptable way to reduce tension:

-Research suggests that casual sex can be both sexually and emotionally satisfying.
+Research suggests that casual sex or a casual relationship can be both sexually and emotionally satisfying.
 One study found that as long as you’re inclined toward casual sex (researchers use the label “sociosexually unrestricted”), it is associated with a host of health benefits including higher self-esteem and life satisfaction and lower rates of depression and anxiety.

 One note: these casual sex benefits may be offset by heavy drinking, as research also suggests that among those who regret casual sex, their guilt is often associated with heavy drinking and the absence of condom use.